North Shore Ice Cream Shops: 6 Spots for Sweet Treats

 For more than 60 years, White Farms Ice Cream has been serving frozen confections and 50-plus flavors, including such exotic twists as chocolate raspberry truffle, cocojamocha and reverse chocolate chip.

 They also added a miniature golf course, and to quote White Farms, it “isn’t your typical themes or clown-faced course.”
 The layout offers a competitive and challenging edge that includes fountains and a stream, along with water traps, sand traps and even a rough.
 Better perfect that one-handed putt, so the ice cream won’t melt in the other hand.

 Maria’s Sweet Somethings (Salem)

-This lovingly decorated shop also displays tempting invitations of chocolate candy and fudge in the front of the store, accompanying a gift shop with seasonal decor and souvenirs.
+Among the best North Shore ice cream shops, this favorite also displays chocolate candy and fudge in the front of the store, accompanying a gift shop with seasonal decor and souvenirs.

-The ice cream, made just 7 miles up the road from Richardson’s of Middleton, resides in the store’s back, and guests can expect delicious and generous portions.
+The ice cream, made just 7 miles up the road from Richardson’s of Middleton, resides in the store’s back.
+In addition, guests can expect delicious and generous portions.
 Stop by Maria’s Sweet Somethings, sit outside in Derby Square and soak it all in.

 Treadwell’s Ice Cream (Peabody)

 Treadwell’s has made its home in Peabody since the end of WWII.
 In 1946, returning veteran Russ Treadwell set up an ice cream stand that would become an historic part of the North Shore ice cream landscape.
-In 2000, the stand was bought by the Gould family, who operates the business year-round, serving signature size portions of Treadwell’s World Famous ice cream.
+In 2000, the stand was bought by the Gould family, who operates the business year-round, serving Treadwell’s World Famous ice cream.